FACTBOX-World leaders offer support to Ukraine on anniversary of Russian invasion | Politics

 "The brave people of Ukraine fight on, unbowed in their determination to defend their freedom and future.
 NATO is stronger, larger, and more united than ever.
 "And the unprecedented 50-nation global coalition in support of Ukraine, led by the United States, remains committed to providing critical assistance to Ukraine and holding Russia accountable for its aggression.

+"Ukraine is standing because Ukraine is strong and courageous, and because it has friends in Europe and all over the world.
+We are proud to be among her friends - today and in our common European future."
+MOLDOVAN PRESIDENT MAIA SANDU:

 "I thank Ukrainians for their tireless fight for freedom and for protecting peace in Moldova too.
 In these two years, the free world has shown unprecedented solidarity, yet the war persists; our support must endure fiercely."
-ITALIAN PRIME MINISTER GIORGIA MELONI:
+POLISH PRIME MINISTER DONALD TUSK:

-"This place is the symbol of Moscow failure, this place is the symbol of Ukrainian pride ...
-This land is a piece of our home and we will do our bit to defend it."
-(Speaking at Hostomel airport, near Kyiv) POLISH PRIME MINISTER DONALD TUSK:

 "Two years of Ukrainian heroism.
 Two years of Russian barbarism.
 Two years of disgrace of those who remain indifferent."
 EUROPEAN COMMISSION PRESIDENT URSULA VON DER LEYEN: